 The Philadelphia Orchestra’s School Concerts are the ideal way to expose students in grades 3-5 to the exciting and powerful art form of orchestral music.
 They familiarize students with the environment and traditions of a concert hall, equip them with fundamental musical vocabulary, and cultivate a lifelong interest in classical music.

-Link Up: The Orchestra Moves
+Link Up: The Orchestra Sings

-Tuesday, October 18 at 12:15 PM
+Tuesday, February 20, at 12:15 PM

-Tuesday, October 25 at 10:30 AM (Sold Out) 12:15 PM
+Tuesday, February 27, at 10:30 AM and 12:15 PM

-Tuesday, November 1 at 10:30 AM (Sold Out) and 12:15 PM
+Tuesday, March 20, at 10:30 AM and 12:15 PM

-All performances are 45 minutes long and take place in Verizon Hall at
+All performances are 45 minutes long.

 Reserve Your Seats Now!

-Information about the Billy Joel School Concert Program
+Billy Joel School Concert Program

-To participate in the Billy Joel Program, schools and their music teachers must commit to attending a professional development session, devoting instructional time for preparation and reflection, and completing post-concert student and teacher evaluation surveys.
-Teachers are provided with classroom resources, including a curriculum guide and recordings of the concert music, and arrangements for bus transportation are made on behalf of each school.
-Participation in the program is limited to School District of Philadelphia elementary and middle schools, and not open at-large via application.
+To participate in the Billy Joel School Concert Program, schools and their music teachers must commit to attending a professional development session, devoting instructional time for preparation and reflection, and completing post-concert evaluation surveys.
+Please note that eligibility for the program is limited to elementary and middle schools within the School District of Philadelphia only.